ricardoandre/kanoerp/kanoerp/README.md

 ## 8. Registry — current components

+> File names below match the repo exactly, including inconsistent `.js` extensions
+> (some rows have one, some don't — harmless, not worth normalizing yet; see §9 if
+> you want to clean it up).

 ### `source_code` rows (shared logic, compiled via `new Function`, loaded with `loadCode`)

 | File | NocoBase row name | Purpose |